 Good to know

-- There are plenty of tables and benches along the way for snack break to refuel tired legs and thirsty mouths
+- There are plenty of tables and benches along the way for snack breaks to refuel tired legs and thirsty mouths

 Address: